LeeCo COVID-19 Dashboard

 Hospitalization and Deaths

-• The number of people in the US who are hospitalized from COVID each week has never fallen below 10,000 for the entire duration of the pandemic.
-This disease is still hospitalizing over 10,000 people every week.
+• Since the start of the pandemic in 2020, the number of people in the US who are hospitalized due to COVID each week only fell below 10,000 for a single 13-week period, between May and July of 2023.
+This disease is now hospitalizing over 22,000 people every week.

-• The seven-day average for daily deaths is 60% below the level of January 1.
+• The seven-day average for daily deaths is 35% higher than the level of July 1.

-NOTE: According to government statistics, over the past ten years, influenza has killed an average of 36,000 people a year.
+According to government statistics, over the past ten years, influenza (flu) has killed an average of 36,000 people a year.
 That equates to about 690 people a week.
-COVID is STILL killing about TWICE as many people a week as the average flu season.
+COVID is presently killing 1.1 times as many people a week as the average flu season.

 Georgia 🍑